danifunker/usbode/README.md

 4. When operating in storage mode, be reminded this is an interface via ExFAT, so it will not be possible to access the filesystem on Operating Systems priror to Windows XP with the hotfix installed.

 ## Known Limitations
-DOS - Due to limitations in `USBASPI1.SYS` switching between exFAT mode and ISO serving a reboot.
-This is due to the way how the Pi handles the image swap it disconnected and reconnects it when switching modes.
-The previous limitation of switching ISOs in DOS mode has been lifted due to this re-write.
+DOS - Due to limitations in `USBASPI1.SYS`, switching between modes 2 and 1 requires a reboot.
+The Pi has to disconnect from your machine and reconnect when swapping modes.

-This has been tested up to USBASPI 2.27.
+Case Sensitivity - Currently, any ISO you load needs to be all lower-case, including the file extension.

 ## Todo
-Since finding this project, I have the following todos:
-- Mount Bin/Cue files to support CDDA
+- Add support for mounting Bin/Cue, enabling CDDA

-## Strech goal:
+## Strech goals:
-Maybe create a method to change the ISO through a DOS program or TSR (I have no experience with this though)
+- Make some way to change the mounted ISO through a DOS program or TSR?
+I have no experience with this and would appreciate any expertise you may have to offer.

-It is also possible to startup a second USB interface, possibly a COM port to be able to communicate with the app maybe.
+- Make a second USB interface, perhaps a COM port, to be able to communicate with the app.

 Feel free to contribue to the project.